-There comes a time when you are ready to leave your current job—pack your things and start something new.
+There comes a time when you are ready to leave your current job, pack your things, and start something new.
 But you can’t just quit without any formal notice to your employers.
 That is when resignation letters come in handy.
-Some companies won’t require you to send a resignation letter, but it is better to write one.
+Some companies won’t require you to send a resignation letter, but it’s still better to write one.
 Writing a letter notice for your departure would leave you to have a positive relationship with your employers.
 Your previous employers would also help you with recommendation letters sent to your future employers.
 Resignation letters would also help you end all the current projects you are doing, as well as your remaining company benefits.

-A resignation letter is a formal document you are going to give your company when you are going to resign from your current job.
-This document expresses your intentions and reasons why you are leaving.
-Through your resignation letters, you can give your employers notice of your departure and will immediately look for someone to replace your job position.
+A resignation letter is a formal document you are going to give your company when you decide to resign from your current job.
+This document expresses the intentions and reasons why you are leaving.
+Through your resignation letters, you can give your employers notice of your departure in advance and will immediately look for someone to replace your job position.
 Using resignation letters will leave a positive notion—it is more professional and polite.
 Aside from that view, giving out a resignation letter will help your HR department with record your leave and process your last day company benefits.

 Write your resignation letters in an organized manner and maintain a professional relationship with your former employers.
 Below are a few sample official resignation letters you can freely download and use as a reference for your very own resignation letter.
 These sample letters are available in both PDF and DOC for your convenience.

 7. Employee Resignation Letter

 Just like any other professional documents, a resignation letter also comes in various types.
 Here a few letter types you can apply on your very own resignation letters.